Joschua-Conrad/PSumSim/README.md

 [Install Instructions](#how-to-install).
 Then, run `psumsim_test`.
 Under the hood, *pytest* is used.
 Possible commandline arguments are descibed [here](https://docs.pytest.org/en/stable/how-to/usage.html).
-Common usage is to run a specific test case and exist immediately if that one fails, as run e.g. by `psumsim_test -x -k "test_optimumClippingCriterion"` for the test {any}`test_optimumClippingCriterion`.
+Common usage is to run a specific test case and exit immediately if that one fails, as run e.g. by `psumsim_test -x -k "test_optimumClippingCriterion"` for the test {any}`test_optimumClippingCriterion`.